1. Home/

 What are the differences between SAST, DAST, and IAST?

 SAST (Static Application Security Testing) analyzes source code or compiled code without executing the application.
-It identifies vulnerabilities early in development, is fast and scalable, but can produce false positives and cannot detect runtime issues.
+It identifies vulnerabilities early in development, is fast and flexible, but can produce false positives and cannot detect runtime issues.
 DAST (Dynamic Application Security Testing) tests the running application from the outside, similar to an attacker.
 It finds runtime vulnerabilities and configuration issues but requires a deployed application and cannot identify the exact location in code.
 IAST (Interactive Application Security Testing) combines SAST and DAST by instrumenting the application and analyzing it during runtime.
 It provides precise results with context but requires integration into the application and can impact performance.
 The optimal approach is to use a combination of all three methods to achieve comprehensive security coverage.

 How do you handle security vulnerabilities in third-party dependencies?